Rapid Response Funding: Advocacy

 - Foundation Alignment: Aligns with and advances the Foundation’s cornerstones that are necessary to serve our mission.

-- Priority Alignment: Clearly articulates how activities undertaken at this time contributes to and advances one or more of the Foundation’s seven issue focused priorities that aims to advance health equity in Colorado.
+- Priority Alignment: Clearly articulates how activities undertaken at this time contribute to and advance one or more of the Foundation’s seven issue-focused priorities above that aim to advance health equity in Colorado.

 - Advocacy Focus: Focuses on advocacy related to public policy at the local, state and/or federal level.
 Activities that address individual behaviors or provide direct services will not receive consideration.

-- Urgency: Describe the intended impact on public policy at the local, state or federal level and the critical importance of timeliness within the current policy environment.
+- Urgency: Describe the intended impact on public policy at the local, state and/or federal level and the critical importance of timeliness within the current policy environment.

 - Community Support: Reflects the interests of community members most impacted by the current policy environment; this should go beyond demonstrating support of the sponsoring organization or group and instead show authentic engagement of and /or with community members.